puppetlabs/bolt/pre-docs/writing_tasks.md

 ```

 To pass parameters in your task as environment variables (`PT_parameter`), you
-must set `input_method` in your task metadata to environment.
+must set `input_method` in your task metadata to `environment`.
 To run Ruby tasks
 on Windows, the Puppet agent must be installed on the target nodes.

 ## Returning errors in tasks

 To return a detailed error message if your task fails, include an Error object
-with your task.
+in the tasks result.

 When a task exits non-zero, the task runner checks for an error key (`_error`).
-If one is not present, the task runner generates a generic error key and adds
+If one is not present, the task runner generates a generic error and adds
-it to the output.
+it to the result.
 If there is no text on `stdout` but text is present on `stderr`,
 the `stderr` text is included in the message.